MicrosoftDocs/azure-docs/articles/azure-monitor/app/pricing.md

 ### Queries to understand data volume details

 There are two approaches to investigating data volumes for Application Insights.
-The first uses aggregated information in the `systemEvents` table, and the second uses the `_BilledSize` property, which is available on each ingested event. `systemEvents` will not have data size information for [workspace-based-application-insights](#data-volume-for-workspace-based-application-insights-resources).
+The first uses aggregated information in the `systemEvents` table, and the second uses the `_BilledSize` property, which is available on each ingested event. `systemEvents` won't have data size information for [workspace-based-application-insights](#data-volume-for-workspace-based-application-insights-resources).

 #### Using aggregated data volume information